-Entrepreneurship in Music (yr.
-12 only)
+Entrepreneurship in Music

-Students learn about the interface between art and business.
-They explore the tension between the creative and commercial.
-Students apply their understanding of the industry to produce authentic music for a range of audiences.
+Students learn about the music landscape and the interface between music and business.
+They examine the tension between the creative and commercial.
+Students explore different pathways for participation in the industry and for pursuing artistic goals.
+They learn from the past about the ways that musicians have overcome obstacles and worked creatively within constraints.
+Students examine the opportunities and risks in projecting their practice into the commercial arena.
+They develop an enterprising mindset and apply their understanding of the industry to produce authentic or simulated music experiences for a range of audiences.